elastx/elx-docs/content/en/docs/dbaas/guides/terraform_backend.md

 In the *Create Credentials*  window, you can add a description and set an expiration date for your new OAuth2 credential.
 Expiration date is based on the number of hours starting from when the credential were created.
 If left empty, the credential will not have an expiration date.
 You can however revoke and-/or remove your credentials at any time.
-When your done select Create.
+When you're done select Create.

 ![Create credential](/img/dbaas/guides/dbaas_terraform_backend-1.png)